bobbyiliev/cf-url-shortener/README.md

 wrangler secret put UPSTASH_KAFKA_REST_USERNAME wrangler secret put UPSTASH_KAFKA_REST_PASSWORD
 ```
+> Make sure to use the REST API URLs and not the Broker details.
 - Run the following command to deploy the CF Worker:
 ```
 wrangler deploy